LORD BYRON

 Girls are busy gawping at the newly-handsome Lord with the vast acreage - and will not commit to answer

 B: Pfft!!
-I’ve enough of your tortures my MAC – I’m off to yonder diadem – again, apologies ladies – my stars and garters!! – you are ALL quite pretty and luminous!
+I’ve enough of your tortures my Mary - I’m off to yonder diadem (points to hill) - again, apologies ladies-my stars and garters!!- my, you are all quite pretty and luminous!

 Giggles of a more flattering nature ensue